Ten Questions to Ask if You Still Haven't Found a Job | Let

 2. Are you limiting your search?

-3. Are you targeting employers most likely to need your skills?
+3. Are you targeting the employers that are most in need of your skills?

-• you can target companies you most want to work for
+• What companies do you want to work for?

-• companies that are likely to have plentiful openings in your field,
+• What companies are likely to have plenty of openings in your field?

-• companies in particular need of the skills you have to offer.
+• What companies are in need of the skills you have to offer?

-Once you've researched them, you can approach them using various job-hunting techniques:
+Once you've researched these companies, you can approach them using a number of job-hunting techniques:

-• Sending cold-contact inquiry letters that impress the employer with your knowledge of the company.
+• Send a cover letter to impress the employer with your knowledge of their company.

-• Using your network to uncover people with an "in" into your target companies.
+• Use your network of contacts to uncover people that can help you contact people in your target companies.

-• Informationally interviewing people in your target companies.
+• interview people for information in your target companies.

-Job-hunting should be a full-time job in itself.
-Try to connect with people in your network every day with the goal of setting up interviews with your contacts or people they've referred you to.
-Exhaust all avenues before moving on to your next job target.
-If you are stuck for ideas – get talking to people and ask for advice from family and friends.
+Your daily goal should be to connect the people in your network every day and try to setup interviews with people your contacts refer you to.
+Make sure you exhaust all avenues available to you before moving on to your next target.
+If you're stuck for ideas ask your contacts, family or friends for advice.

-5. Do you follow up after sending out your resume?
+5. Do you follow up after sending your resume or cover letter?

-If you're following up but still not getting interviews, the problem could be your resume or cover letter.
-See previous LGW post on how to create your resume and write your cover letter.
+If you're following up with employers but you're still not getting interviews, the problem could be with how you've structured your resume or cover letter.
+For information on writing a resume or cover letter see the articles:

 7. How are your interview skills?